mrcavalcanti/mosaicoo/docs/sources/auth/auth-proxy.md

 ### Apache BasicAuth

 In this example we use Apache as a reverse proxy in front of Grafana.
-Apache handles the Authentication of users before forwarding requests to the Grafana backend service.
+Apache handles the Authentication of users before forwarding requests to the Mosaicoo backend service.

 #### Apache configuration